 Grade 2 activities for Nina Pellegrini's book by this title.

-About a Family
+The Important Thing About a Family

 A 1st-grade lesson plan in which students identify the ways families provide basic needs to their members and then create and publish a booklet to display this information.
 This lesson is designed to have a class of older children work with the first-graders to help with the reading and writing.
-See also Family Responsibilities for another 1st-grade lesson plan from this source.
+See also Family Responsibilities for another 1st-grade lesson plan from this source. various family members.

 Introducing TV Families

 A lesson plan for grades 2-5 designed make students aware of how families are portrayed on television and the differences between TV families and real families.
+See also Comparing Real Families to TV Families and The Constructed World of TV Families.

 Family ESL Lesson Plan